County Jails Struggle To Treat Mentally Ill Inmates

 In Adams County, Sheriff Vonderhaar says the jail is developing a mental health court that would divert people with mental illness into treatment instead of jail.
 The county is also building a new jail facility with a layout that would allow for new programs for inmates such as support groups for drug addiction, mental health counseling and GED classes.

-Meanwhile, Linda Colon's son DeVonte Jones is now 24 and back in jail — this time in Livingston County, Ill.
+Meanwhile, Linda Colon's son, DeVonte Jones, is now 24 and back in jail — this time in Livingston County, Ill.
 He's charged with production and possession of child pornography and is awaiting sentencing.

 Colon says he takes medications but is still not well.